Remote Sensing & Earth Observation Check out our services and portfolio.

 ARGANS has a staff of skilled and multi-disciplinary engineers and scientists who undertake multiple roles within the company both project management and technical.
 This core staff are supplemented as needed by external consultants and collaboration with the parent company ACRI-ST.

-ARGANS is based in the city of Plymouth in the South West of the UK.
+ARGANS headquarters is based in the city of Plymouth in the South West of the UK.
 Our office is sited at Plymouth Science Park to the north of Plymouth, 7km from the city centre.